AgustinLaure/Bat-adventure/README.md

 #
 --How to run

-Download "BatAdventure.zip" and run "BatAdventure.exe"
+Download "BatAdventure.zip".
+#
+Run "BatAdventure.exe".
 #
 Enjoy